FeatureCloud/app-template/engine/README.md

     exponent: int
 ```
 ### Exponent
-To make the data noisy, a noise value should be drawn randomly.
+By randomly drawing a noise value, we generate the noise for
+making the data noisy.
 Regarding the fact that noise values cannot
-be zero or negative.
-Exponent should be a non-negative integer where zero practically means not using SMPC component.
+be zero or negative, the Exponent should be a non-negative integer where zero practically means not using the SMPC component.

 ### Shards
-Each client should send out noise and noisy data to Computational Parties (CP), which can be at least two and at most,
-the number of clients.
-Noise can be made of one or more secrete values, and clients should generate those secrete random values
-regarding the number of shards.
+Each client should send out noise and noisy data to Computational Parties (CP), between two and the number of clients.
+Noise can be made of one or more secrete values, and clients should generate those secrete random values regarding the number of shards.
 For instance, once the shards are two, clients should send out one secrete value,
-and noisy data, of coarse, to different CPs.
+and noisy data, of course, to different CPs.
 For three or more shards, more secrete values should be generated.
-Even though maximum number of parties yields the best privacy preserving results,
+Even though the maximum number of parties yields the best privacy-preserving results,
 it is computationally expensive.
 Accordingly, `shards` is a non-negative integer, where choices are:
 - `0`: Maximum number of computational parties(Number of clients)
-- `1`: Practically, SMPS module will not be use in an effective way.
+- `1`: Practically, the SMPS module will not be used.
-- `Values grater than one`: indicates number of Computational parties that will be involved.
+- `Values greater than one`: indicates the number of Computational parties that will be involved.
-  for values grater than number of clients, all clients will be involved as CPs.
+  For values greater than the number of clients, all clients will be involved as CPs.

 ### Operations
-For employing noise to the clients' data, we can use different operation.
+For employing noise to the clients' data, we can use different operations.
 Currently, FeatureCloud supports
 two of the most common operations to make noisy data: add and multiply.
 App-developers can choose between
-these two options by providing the string value of `add` or `multiply`, or simply to avoid typos, they can
+these two options, by providing the string value of `add` or `multiply`, or simply to avoid typos, they can
 use following constants:
 ```angular2html
 OPERATION_ADD = 'add'